 How do websites get all those interesting alignments of content, colors, and flexibility?
 It’s because of CSS!
 Think of CSS as the suit of the web.
-It’s that extra coating on the cake to make it look wonderful, and while we can’t taste the web, we can certainly enjoy it to the fullest when designers take their time to provide unique, ambitious and stellar web browsing experiences.
-Getting started with CSS was never easier, now there are hundreds of books, frameworks and coding websites that provide on-board experience for understanding how exactly the web is getting styled, and whether you can become a contributor of those styling efforts yourself.
+It’s that extra coating on the cake to make it look wonderful.
+And while we can’t taste the web, we can certainly enjoy it to the fullest when designers take their time to provide unique, ambitious and stellar web browsing experiences.
+Getting started with CSS was never easier; now there are hundreds of books, frameworks and coding websites that provide on-board experience for understanding how exactly the web is getting styled.
+The best part is, you yourself can become a contributor of those styling efforts!

-Layouts are some of the most technical aspects of web design, in order to present a website properly, it needs to have a well-designed layout in place, and while in traditional web design we used to rely on complex single-grids and then repurposed each grid to reflect our individual box elements, we’re not living in times where tools like Flexbox are available so that we can create multi-layered design grids and style each one individually in whichever way we prefer.
-It has been a long journey up to this point, and even though these new tools exist, some designers are still struggling to put the pieces together, mostly because CSS evolution is rather fast and with the help of JS and HTML5 — that process can become more like a spider web.
+Layouts are some of the most technical aspects of web design.
+In order to properly present a website, it needs to have a well-designed layout in place.
+While in traditional web design we used to rely on complex single-grids and then repurpose each grid to reflect our individual box elements, we’re not living in times where tools like Flexbox are available so that we can create multi-layered design grids and style each one individually in whichever way we prefer.
+It has been a long journey up to this point, and even though these new tools exist, some designers are still struggling to put the pieces together.
+This is mostly because CSS evolution is rather fast, and with the help of JS and HTML5, that process can become more like a spider web.

-So without further adue, we’re giving you the thirty most versatile CSS layouts as built by CSS veterans themselves, these designs and layouts are ready to be used by you in your own projects, or solely for the purposes of understanding how layouts work.
-It’s a wonderful collection of layouts that are going to inspire the living hell out of you as you begin to realize how much CSS has progressed, and how a slight addition of interactive JS code can make all the difference.
-At the very bottom we left some room to include famous CSS layout frameworks to help you style a responsive and modern layout in a matter of minutes.
+So without further ado, we’re giving you 30 of the most versatile CSS layouts as built by CSS veterans themselves.
+These designs and layouts are read-to-use for your own projects, or solely for the purpose of understanding how layouts work.
+It’s a wonderful collection of layouts that are going to inspire you as you begin to realize how much CSS has progressed, and how a slight addition of interactive JS codes can make all the difference.
+At the very bottom, we included some famous CSS layout frameworks to help you style a responsive and modern layout in no time.

 Metro UI — Windows 8